v-industries-lv/ausma-ai-documents/README.md

 * Locally hosted - data does not leave your machine
 * More than traditional text search - use RAG + vector database to get more context-relevant results and gain insights on your queries
 * Document ingestion pipeline
+  * Supports .pdf, .md, .txt formats.
-  * Supports pdf file ingestion
+  * Supports email loading (unstable)
 * Customizable chatbot - use your preferred LLM for chatting.
 * Uses Ollama - a locally deployed AI model runner.
 Features automatic setup for use with AMD and NVIDIA cards as well as running on CPU.
 * User friendly web-interface

 ### Coming soon:
-* Document ingestion pipeline
-  * Email dump parsing
-  * cluttered, weakly-structured data folder ingestion
+* More document formats - presentation files, spreadsheets, etc.
+* Scalability features for multi-user solutions and large datasets.

 ## Installation
 ### Dependencies